cs3org/OCM-API/IETF-OCM.md

   available for an efficient data transfer to the destination server.
 * REQUIRED protocol (object)
   JSON object with specific options for each protocol.
-  The supported protocols are: - `webdav`, to access the data - `webapp`, to access remote web applications - `ssh`, to access the data via a public/private key pair.
+  The supported protocols are:
+  - `webdav`, to access the data via HTTP WebDAV.
+  - `webapp`, to access remote web applications.
+  - `ssh`, to access the data via a public/private key pair.
   Other custom protocols might be added in the future.
   In case a single protocol is offered, there are three ways to specify this object: